top of page

 How long do these results last?

-A single IV ketamine infusion may provide temporary relief for a few weeks, but it is very important to note that clinical research has shown that the initial “induction” series of six infusions (over 4-6 weeks) is essential to achieve sustained positive results.
+A single IV ketamine infusion may provide temporary relief for a week or two, but it is very important to keep in mind that clinical research has shown that the initial “induction” series of six infusions (over 3-6 weeks) is essential to achieve sustained positive results.
 For many patients, this means a remission of their symptoms that can last months (or even years).
 However, most patients will require occasional “maintenance” (or “booster”) infusions to “maintain” their positive results.
 Medical science has not yet defined how frequent these “booster” infusions should be, so Dr. Greenberg will individualize each patient’s treatment schedule guided by their symptoms and response to treatment.
-Typically, “booster” infusions are necessary no more once every 1-3 months.
+On average, “booster” infusions are necessary no more than once every 2-3 months.

 How likely is ketamine to help me?